adletec/sonic/README.md

 The constant names are reserved keywords and cannot be overwritten.
 If you define a variable with the same name as a constant, the constant will take precedence.

-If you need to override a constant, you can globaly disable the built-in constants using the configuration (see below).
+If you need to override a constant, you can globally disable the built-in constants using the configuration (see below).

 #### Custom Constants

-You can define your own constants using the `.AddConstant()`-method while instanciating the evaluator.
+You can define your own constants using the `.AddConstant()`-method while instantiating the evaluator.

 ```csharp
 var engine = Evaluator.Create()